superlativecode/PHP-Emailer-Object/README.md

 # PHP Emailer Object

 Build and send emails using this extremely useful utility written in PHP.
 This utility is easy to use and fast.
 Feel free to customize this email tool for any use you may need.
-We are always taking ideas for new features, so just shoot me an email at superlativecode [at] gmail [dot] com.
+We are always taking ideas for new features.
 This repo includes:

 * A PHP Emailing Object
 	* Plain Text
 	* HTML